 Yet paid sick time reduces turnover and improves the work experience, saving employers money and keeping high-quality workers on the job.49 For instance, during the most intense period of the COVID-19 pandemic, workers without access to paid sick time quit at rates three to four times higher than those with access to paid sick time.50 And for low-wage hourly workers with little job flexibility, paid sick time may even help them stay at a job: A study of Seattle’s paid sick time policy found that it reduced job turnover by 4.7 percent for workers earning low wages in small firms.51

 Strengthens the economy overall

 The benefits of paid sick leave for businesses and workers also boost the economy overall.
 Paid leave mitigates the costs of people working sick, reduces labor turnover, increases labor supply, and increases household income.
-These outcomes, likewise, benefit the labor market: One study finds that private sector employment increased by 1.5 percent in countries that implemented paid sick leave.52 Universal paid sick time would, therefore, create a more stable and productive workforce and improve workers’ economic security, building a more sustainable and equitable economy.
+These outcomes, likewise, benefit the labor market: One study finds that private sector employment increased by 1.5 percent in counties that implemented paid sick leave.52 Universal paid sick time would, therefore, create a more stable and productive workforce and improve workers’ economic security, building a more sustainable and equitable economy.

 See CAP’s guide to U.S. workplace leave laws

 Paid sick time ensures that workers have the flexibility and dignity to take off from work when they or a loved one are sick or need care.
 To help address current gaps in access, Congress must pass the Healthy Families Act, a proposed national law guaranteeing the right to paid sick time.53 But in the absence of a federal policy, state and local governments must continue to enact their own paid sick time laws to extend coverage—and states that prevent localities from doing so through preemption should remove those barriers.54 At the same time, employers must take the initiative to offer paid sick time to their employees.